FAQ

 3, Where can I pick up / leave the bike?

-We have 4 shops in Vietnam, Hanoi, HCMC, Hoi An and Ha Giang.
+We have 5 shops in Vietnam, Hanoi, HCMC, Hoi An, Hue and Ha Giang.
 You can pick up and drop off in any of these.
-Dropping off in the centre of the country from Hanoi or HCMC does have a transportation fee though.
+Dropping off in Hoi An, Hue and Ha Giang does have a transportation fee though.

-Drop offs in Hanoi and HCMC have no fee.
+Drop offs in Hanoi and HCMC have no fee for most of the bikes.

-Hanoi or HCMC and finishing in Ha Giang or Hoi An has a drop off fee of $20 – $30 depending on the size of the bike.
+The drop off fee is between $20 – $60 depending on the size of the bike.

 We don’t deliver bikes to hotels as we need to give you information about the rental and arrange payment and contracts so you always pick up and return bikes at our shop.